chebastian/GridExtension/README.md

 # GridExtension
 Tired of writing The same old row or column definitions in your wpf apps?
 Been looking at Xamarin and seen their lovely row and column definitions and now you need it in wpf?
-Your welcome!
+You need GridExtensions, your welcome!

 # Rows:
 Create all your rows in a single string attribute, add and remove rows to your hears content using Rows: